preignition/ida-screen-documentation/resources-list/resouce-grid.md

 # List of surveys
-- This field shows a list of surveys that have been created for
+- This field shows all the surveys which have been shared with you or the active program
+- Double click on the survey to view, edit or test it